-5.2.1 Contractor Personnel shall at all times have proof of such training and qualifications and shall produce them as and when requested by the Manager In Charge.

-Initialed by

-5.2.2 CP reserves the right to inspect qualification certificates, licenses, training records and/or Workhistory records for any Contractor Personnel, and, or to be provided with copies thereof, on reasonable request.
+- 5.2.1 Contractor Personnel shall at all times have proof of such training and qualifications and shall produce them as and when requested by the Manager-in-Charge. - 5.2.2 CP reserves the right to inspect qualification certificates, licenses, training records and/or Work-history records for any Contractor Personnel, and, or to be provided with copies thereof, on reasonable request.
+In addition, CP reserves the right to perform eTests on contractor employees, and request discipline for non-conformance.